cortiz/xero-plasma/README.md

 To report any issues or suggest quality of life modifications to script please feel free to do so on the [**Issues**](https://github.com/xerolinux/xero-plasma/issues) page.
 Otherwise I won't be able to get to them fast enough or at all.
 Thanks.

-**PS :** You can, if you so wish, run script after minimal install and reboot.
-Just login with your created user, and use root (sudo) since script was written with **Arch-Chroot** in mind.
-End result is the same.
-Just don't report issues if you decide to run it this way..

 Enjoy ;)